open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ## 10.4 States

-So far, we had linked components of your app together which immediately affected each other.
-In a more advanced setup it might be useful though to circumvent this direct relationship.
-You might first want to have all of the input arguments together before your outpout is triggered.
-This could be helpful for any kind of forms.
-For this purpose there is a third argument that can be used within the callback decorator, the state.
-Formally, the state argument is used in the same way as the input argument.
+So far, we have seen how all Input components of an app trigger the callback.
+In a more advanced setup it might be useful to wait for the app users to update all the Inputs before the callback is actually triggered.
+For this purpose there is a third argument that can be used within the callback decorator, the `State`.
+Formally, the State argument is written in the same manner as the Input argument, but the difference is that the component properties inside State will not trigger the callack.

 Let us bring everything together in one final example.
-We will implement an app with a dropdown, some radio items and a button which will trigger two output components, a graph and a table.
-However, we only want to trigger the output components when the button is clicked.
-This can be done with the state argument.
-Herefore, we declare all arguments that should not directly trigger the output components as state arguments instead of input arguments in the callback decorator.
+We will implement an app with a dropdown, radio items, and a button which will trigger the callback, thereby updating a graph and a DataTable.
+We only want to trigger the callabck when the button is clicked.
+For this, we declare all arguments that should not trigger the callback (dropdown and radio buttons) as State arguments instead of Input arguments in the callback decorator.

 ```{attention}
 Note that you need to import the state argument the same way we are importing the input and output arguments at the beginning of your code.